Jared Brennan: Brisbane Lions career (2003–2010)

 Brennan made his debut for the Brisbane Lions in Round 4, 2003 against Collingwood.

 Inconsistent form in his early career led to speculation that Brennan would be traded to another club.
 Coach Leigh Matthews, switched him to the forward line in mid-2007, and against West Coast Eagles in Round 14, Brennan appeared to come of age, leading the charge with four goals.

 He followed it up with a personal record of 7 goals against the Collingwood Football Club in round 17.

 Season 2008 was arguably Brennan's most consistent to date.
 Used predominantly as an impact player in the midfield, Brennan proved himself to be a capable clearance winner and played a decisive hand in several close victories.
-Brennan capped off his 2008 season with a top 5 placing in the 2008 Brisbane Lions club championship and selection in the Australian International Rules squad.
+Brennan capped off his 2008 season with a top 5 placing in the 2008 Brisbane Lions best and fairest and selection in the Australian International Rules squad.

 Brennan is well known for his flashy, unorthodox playing style and his tendency to carry the ball in one hand.

 He is often compared to former Brisbane premiership player Darryl White due to a similar playing style and the ability to play different positions.